 The Committee reminds the State party of its obligation under the Covenant to respect, protect and fulfil economic, social and cultural rights progressively, to the maximum of its available resources.
-The Committee draws the State party's attention to the Committee's open letter of 16
+The Committee draws the State party's attention to the Committee's open letter of 16 May 2012 to States parties on economic, social and cultural rights in the context of the economic and financial crisis, in particular to the recommendations contained therein with regard to the requirements resulting from the Covenant regarding the applicability of austerity measures.
+Such measures can be applicable only if they are temporary, necessary and proportionate, not discriminatory and do not disproportionately affect the rights of disadvantaged and marginalized individuals and groups. (...)

-3 Already in its General Comment n° 2 on 'International technical assistance measures (art.
+&lt;sup>9 Already in its General Comment n° 2 on 'International technical assistance measures (art.
 22 of the Covenant)' (1990), the CECSR insisted that 'international measures to deal with the debt crisis should take full account of the need to protect economic, social and cultural rights through, inter alia, international cooperation.'